mosip/documentation/docs/overview/features/README.md

 ### Wallet-Based Authentication

 Mobile wallet-based authentication can be utilized to scan a QR code and finalize the authentication process using the previously activated credentials for online login.
 Additionally, facial authentication can happen on the wallet to make sure the presence is verified.

+### Password based Authentication

+eSignet also supports password as one of the authentication factor.
+Existing ID repositories storing user accounts with password can now be easily integrated with eSignet to offer OpenID based login to avail relying party services.

 ## Verifiable Credentials Issuance